 It is hard for me to give the French credit for much of anything.
 However I must doff my cap to, the one and only, Louis XIV.
 If not for his penchant for an obscure Hungarian dessert wine, the rest of us would not be able to readily enjoy a snifter of fine amber coloured Tokaji.
 Thank goodness he made a point of pouring it at his court, thus initiating a fashion for this varietal that Vinogirl would eventually benefit from.

 Last night brother Thud cooked a fabulous goulash for family OTW, Vinomaker and me.
 We paired it with several truly wonderful Napa Cabernet sauvignons.
-For dessert we had a wonderful Tokaji Aszu 5 Puttonoyos, (accompanied with a Key Lime pie.)
+For dessert we had a wonderful Tokaji Aszu 5 Puttonoyos, (accompanied by a Key Lime pie).
 It was delicious.